Marketing enterprise security isn't much like marketing shirts - is it?

 help our clients dominate the markets that best suit them.
 We've distilled it into a methodology called the The Technology Trinity.

 It works in any high tech market and has proven its worth in IT for over a decade.
-It combines the bedrock of sound marketing principles with the flexibility to accommodate changing technologies and technique in marketing.
+It combines the bedrock of sound marketing principles with the flexibility to accommodate changing technologies in marketing.
 That's why it's stood the test of time.

 The Technology Trinity has 3 vital components that help to build successful Information Technology businesses in Australia and overseas: